douglasdavis/ddavis.io/content/posts/emacs-python-lsp.md

 ## pyvenv {#pyvenv}

 To activate various Python environments in Emacs I turn to [pyvenv](https://github.com/jorgenschaefer/pyvenv).
-Since the `pyenv` installer puts itself in your home directory, we can configure `pyvenv` to find virtual environments in `~/.pyenv/versions` via the `WORKON_ON` environment variable.
+Since the `pyenv` installer puts itself in the user's home directory, we can configure `pyvenv` to find virtual environments in `~/.pyenv/versions` via the `WORKON_ON` environment variable.
 I lean on `use-package` to initialize `pyvenv` and set the